Our aims and commitments to clients are:

 • Educational Psychology

 • Paid carers

 • Social Care Services

-We will not share your details with third parties for marketing purposes.
+We will not share or sell your details with third parties for marketing purposes.

 We may have to share your personal data with: